Fears about the rising 10-year Treasury yield have contributed to questions about the bull market in recent days. How long will those fears linger?

 10-Year Treasury Yield Fear = Buying Opportunity

 My suggestion is that patient and opportunistic investors buy stocks during this temporary market downturn.
-Add to positions in great companies that you already own, or consider some of the buy-rated undervalued growth stocks my in Cabot Undervalued Stocks Advisor.
+Add to positions in great companies that you already own, or consider some of the buy-rated undervalued stocks in Cabot Undervalued Stocks Advisor.